 The Vanguard Group Inc.

 Born an artist, Sarah Feingold decided that the best way to protect creative folk like herself was to go to Syracuse University College of Law.
 She currently serves as counsel of Etsy, Inc. (etsy.com) and specializes in intellectual property, business and ecommerce law.
 When she’s not practicing law, she's speaking or writing about legal issues (Sarah penned the ebook “Copyright for Artists”) or she's hammering silver in her tiny Brooklyn apartment kitchen (feingoldjewelry.com).

-Michael Fogel L’04, is a Partner at Gilberti Stinziano Heintz & Smith, P.C., where he is Chair of the Litigation Department.
-His practice focuses on environmental litigation, land use, and zoning.
+Michael Fogel L'04, is a Partner and founding member of the firm of BROWN SHARLOW DUKE & FOGEL, P.C. with offices in Syracuse, NY and New York, NY.
+Prior to this he was a Partner at Gilberti Stinziano Heintz & Smith, P.C., where his practice focused on environmental litigation, land use, and zoning.
 He previously served as Law Clerk to the Honorable Fred H. Kumpf, J.S.C., New Jersey Superior Court, Civil Division.